 Creating helpful content for your clients is where you can drive more traffic from Google, more traffic from Pinterest, and more traffic from social media.

 Knowing what types of content to post and how to use it is key to getting those ideal brides + clients.

-1. Blogging gives you local traffic.
+1. Blogging for local SEO gives you local traffic.

 “Backlinks are incoming links to a webpage.
 When a web page links to any other page, it’s called a backlink.
 In the past, backlinks were the major metric for the ranking of a webpage.
 A page with a lot of backlinks tended to rank higher on all major search engines, including Google.” – WebConfs